IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-pinning.md

 # {Platform} {ComponentTitle} Row Pinning

-One or multiple rows can be pinned to the top or bottom of the {Platform} UI Grid. **Row Pinning** in {ProductName} allows end-users to pin rows in a particular order, duplicating them in a special area that is always visible even when they scroll the `{ComponentName}` vertically.
+In the {Platform} `{ComponentName}`, you can pin one or multiple rows to the top or bottom of grid. **Row Pinning** allows end-users to pin rows in a particular order, duplicating them in a special area that is always visible even when they scroll the `{ComponentName}` vertically.
 The Material UI Grid has a built-in row pinning UI, which is enabled by initializing an `ActionStrip` component in the context of `{ComponentName}`.
 In addition, you can define custom UI and change the pin state of the rows via the Row Pinning API.

 ## {Platform} {ComponentTitle} Row Pinning Example